Install a processor and heat sink

 This task has instructions for installing an assembled processor and heat sink, known as a processor-heat-sink module (PHM), a processor, and a heat sink.
 All of these tasks require a Torx T30 driver.

-Each processor socket must always contain a cover or a PHM.
+Each processor socket must always contain a PHM or a cover and heat sink baffle.
 When removing or installing a PHM, protect empty processor sockets with a cover.

 Do not touch the processor socket or processor contacts.
 Processor-socket contacts are very fragile and easily damaged.
 Contaminants on the processor contacts, such as oil from your skin, can cause connection failures.